ludlun04/IDATA2301-Project/DESIGN.md

 - thin
 - 16-32px

-The font will have rounded corners.

 ### Border rounding
-Borders will be slightly rounded to give a slightly playfull design.
+Borders are slightly rounded to give a slightly playfull design.
 We decided on all borders being rounded to 1rem which ensures that the design is consistent across the website.

 ### Shadows
-Shadows will be used to emphasize important elements or elements that should stand out from the background.
+Shadows are used to emphasize important elements or elements that should stand out from the background.